Fiver-and-Pipkin/Headcount/README.md

 by Debbie Cravey

-Headcount creates a listing of stylists at a salon and their customer roster based on user input.
+Headcount creates a listing of hair stylists and their customer roster for a hair salon.
+It allows the salon owner to maintain the lists by adding and deleting stylists and their clients.

 Installation
 ------------